algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

     - If some of your evaluatable algorithms handle input differently, make an an `if` statement that pattern matches the 'evaluated_algorithm' key.
 For more info check out the example above.
     - Make sure to publish your algorithm before using it.

- **note:** Not sure what the I/O should look like for your evaluator algorithm?
+ **Note:** Not sure what the I/O should look like for your evaluator algorithm?
 Check out the the API [documentation](https://algorithmia.com/algorithms/algoevaldemo/StringReversalEvaluator/docs) for the string reversal evalutor, it should get you on the right track.

 ## Step 2: Create a new evaluation